WRIF: Morning shows

 From the mid-1970s to 1979, the morning show had been hosted by Michael Collins.
+Collins had come from WWWM "M105" in Cleveland.
 In 1979, WRIF began broadcasting J.J. and the Morning Crew which consisted of Jimmy "J.J."
 Johnson, Lynne Woodison, and George Baier (better known as Richard T. Bruiser or Dick the Bruiser).
 In their prime, they were well known with doing news, weather, playing rock, and creating parody songs with their own versions of timeless rock hits such as Question Mark and the Mysterians' "96 Tears" with "96 Beers", The J. Geils Band's "Freeze Frame" with "Beer Frame", Sammy Hagar's "I Can't Drive 55" with "I Can't Drive (point) 2-5", and their own version of Gary Numan's "Cars" with "Bars".
 The show is also known for lampooning NBC's longest running show, Meet the Press with Meet the Bruiser.
 But despite WRIF's playing rock and disco songs, J.J. and the Morning Crew created "D.R.E.A.D." which is short for "Detroit Rockers Engaged In The Abolition of Disco".
 J.J. and the Morning Crew left WRIF in the mid-1980s and moved their morning show to the now defunct WLLZ.
-(In the mid 1990s, J.J. and the Morning Crew moved to WRIF's soon to be sister station WCSX).
+(In the mid-1990s, J.J. and the Morning Crew moved to WRIF's soon to be sister station WCSX).
 J.J. now hosts middays at WOMC.

 In November 1985, Joe Nipote (an actor, children's author and Detroit native) became WRIF's new morning show host.
 Never having worked with a partner before, Nipote was teamed up with then-midday host Ken Calvert.
 Within a year, Nipote and Calvert did very well ratings wise.
 However, after a year, Nipote left to return to Los Angeles, and returned to stand up and acting.